With so many models to choose from, how do you choose just one?

 3. Materials

-To choose the right running shoes, you should understand the basic anatomy of any footwear.
+To choose the right running shoe, you should understand the basic anatomy of any footwear.
 Here is a breakdown:

 The midsole is between the upper and the outsole.
 It’s made of a spongy or gel material for your foot’s protection.
 The outsole is the base of the shoe and is made of both carbon rubber and brown rubber.
 It also serves for protection against the terrain, and has grooves for traction.

 There are many different cushioning systems in running shoes with different technologies.
-The amount of cushioning will largely depend on how you want the shoe to feel as it hits the ground.
+The amount of cushioning in a cushioned running shoe will largely depend on how you want the shoe to feel as it hits the ground.

 4. Style